Connect with us

 Carswell told The Center Square: “I fear that tax dollars will still be spent on promoting extreme and divisive left-wing ideology at a public university in our state.”

-Carswell said he thinks Boyce made the to close one DEI division and open another to “head off anti DEI legislation.”
+Carswell said he thinks Boyce made the decision to close one DEI division and open another to “head off anti DEI legislation.”

 According to Carswell, Mississippi’s Senate, which has blocked anti-DEI bills, “no longer has the strength” to keep up their opposition.
 Carswell said Boyce may have realized the Senate’s weakness and thus created the DEI rebrand as a prevention measure.

 Carswell told The Center Square about the University of Mississippi’s “five-year university wide strategic plan committed to equity and racial justice” called Pathways to Equity.
-“Under ‘Pathways to Equity,’ everything at the university – curriculum content – has been increasingly managed and through the prism of intersectional ideology.”
+“Under ‘Pathways to Equity,’ everything at the university – including curriculum content – has been increasingly managed and run through the prism of intersectional ideology.”

-“Instead of receiving a rounded education, DEI means that young people are taught the of grievance,” Carswell said.
+“Instead of receiving a rounded education, DEI means that young people are taught the politics of grievance,” Carswell said.
 “Rather than learning to see themselves as the authors of their own future, DEI ideology teaches young minds to search,” for “victimhood.”

 Read More